MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/strninc-wcsninc-mbsninc-mbsninc-l.md

 |---------------------|--------------------------------------|--------------------|-----------------------|
 |`_tcsninc`|`_strninc`|`_mbsninc`|`_wcsninc`|

- `_strninc` and `_wcsninc` are single-byte–character string and wide-character string versions of `_mbsninc`. `_wcsninc` and `_strninc` are provided only for this mapping and should not be used otherwise.
+ `_strninc` and `_wcsninc` are single-byte-character string and wide-character string versions of `_mbsninc`. `_wcsninc` and `_strninc` are provided only for this mapping and should not be used otherwise.
 For more information, see [Using Generic-Text Mappings](../../c-runtime-library/using-generic-text-mappings.md) and [Generic-Text Mappings](../../c-runtime-library/generic-text-mappings.md).

  `_mbsninc_l` is identical except that it uses the locale parameter passed in instead.
 For more information, see [Locale](../../c-runtime-library/locale.md).